 Rail in White Rock

-Starting January 29, 2020, trains passing through the city will no longer be blowing their horns at each of the eight entrances to the Promenade to alert people of passing trains.
+Trains passing through the city will no longer be blowing their horns at each of the eight entrances to the Promenade to alert people of passing trains as of January 2020.

 View the City’s news release for additional information.